petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 ## Examine the Code

 The React app is made up of different parts.
-The `components` folder defines the UI elements for handling the events fired by clicking buttons.
+The `components` folder defines the UI elements and logic for handling the events fired by clicking buttons.
 For example, the `Authorize.js` file redirects to the authorization page, `Token.js` fetches the access token, and `Users.js` fetches the list of users.
 Each authorization flow uses some or all of these components

-Some or all of these components are used in the different authorization flows.
-Each of the authorization flow pages are defined in the `routes` folder.

-Finally, the API request to get an authorization token and the request to get users is defined in the `Requests.js` file in the `utils` folder.
+The API request to get an authorization token and the request to get users is defined in the `Requests.js` file in the `utils` folder.

 ```
 src